MAD9137/f2024/docs/modules/week5/create-table.md

 ![Table View](/F2020/assets/img/TableViews_06.png)

 :::warning
-If you can not find your new UITableViewController class in the drop-down list, you might have created your Cocoa Touch Class as a sub-class of a diferent UI-class.
+If you can not find your new UITableViewController class in the drop-down list, you might have created your Cocoa Touch Class as a sub-class of a different UI-class.
 If it is not inheriting from the UITableViewController class you should delete the file from your project and create it again.
 :::

 ## Setting the Reuse Identifier of the TableViewCell